spr206/playwright/README.md

   - Don't print 'deleted....' for each deleted file during cleanup
   - Place finished pdfs into mmddyy instead of mmddyy\processed.
 The \processed folder is not needed.
   - Place a copy of the session log into the dated folder where completed pdf are placed

+  - Increase timeout for csv grab to 60s